thomascastleman/node-template/README.md

 Build the database with `SOURCE db.sql;`.

 Make sure to `GRANT ALL PRIVILEGES ON <DB NAME>.* TO '<DB USER>'@'localhost';` and `FLUSH PRIVILEGES;` before attempting to run the software.

+The database comes with two tables: `users` and `roles`.
+These are the bare minimum, and can be modified and expanded as necessary.